Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/react-hook-form-spec.md

 ## Overview

-This document provides a technical overview of our React Hook Form implementation, following the **Agent Narrative Framework** principles.
-React Hook Form serves as our form management solution, providing performant, flexible, and extensible forms with easy-to-use validation capabilities while minimizing unnecessary re-renders.
+This document provides a technical overview of our React Hook Form implementation, Our React Hook Form serves as our form management solution, providing performant, flexible, and extensible forms with easy-to-use validation capabilities while minimizing unnecessary re-renders.

 ## React Hook Form Core Components